 Self-installed / Managed Software

 With a self-installed service (don't worry, the vendor will often manage that install, or your IT service provider will be able to), it's not quite as quick to get going, and the cost is usually somewhat higher.
 Some self-installed systems can be modified more heavily than others.
 You usually pay a support/maintenance contract, which will include upgrades of the system, and you may have to pay for training for staff to use it.
 Some systems work as they are, and some need heavy modification to use in any sensible capacity.

 There's a big potential downside though if you do have modifications made: you could very easily become version-locked.
 You might have heard of vendor lock-in: being tied to one vendor so intrinsically that you can't use another.
 Version-lock effectively turns your support contract into a worthless piece of paper.
-You are still forced to pay a support contract which includes upgrades, but the changes made to your system don't allow you to upgrade to the latest version without some substantial work, with cost attached.
+You are still forced to pay a support contract which includes upgrades, but the changes made to your system don't allow you to upgrade to the latest version without some substantial work, with a cost attached.
 As a result, your system gets older and older and left behind as you stop investing energy into it.

 The time where off-the-shelf software works best is where it solves one specific problem very well.
 In the tech world, we use tools to notify us when errors happen.
 IT support vendors install agents on PCs so they know when things start to go wrong with user machines before the user.
 They're singularly focused on doing one thing, one thing only, and doing it very very well.
-The vendors often know it's part of a bigger toolchain, and so provide comprehensive documentation and integration capability.
+The vendors often know it's part of a bigger toolchain and provide comprehensive documentation and integration capability.